Aadhithyadevendran/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Program:
 ```
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: GOWRISANKAR P
+Developed by: AADHITHYA D
-RegisterNumber: 212222230041
+RegisterNumber: 212222220001

 ```